P4/P5 Pie Chart (Fractions of Different Denominators)

 Click if above box appears blank

-These questions are common in Paper 2 of P6 exam papers.
+Such questions are common in Paper 2 of P5 and P6 exams.

 Calculator usage is allowed.